auniraden/MTWTFSS-Project-00/README.md

-# My-MTWTFSS-Project
+# 🌜MTWTFSS-Project 🌛
-MTWTFSS project is a compilation of my capstone project where I learn web development.
-This project is to see my progress of learning web development and what is more to create.
+MTWTFSS project is a compilation of my capstone projects where I learn web development.
+This project is to see my progress in learning web development and what is more to create.